sozi-projects/Sozi/README.md

 ----------------------------------------

 Install [Node.js](http://nodejs.org/) and the [Grunt](http://gruntjs.com/) CLI.
-Sozi is known to work with Node.js 8 from [Nodesource](https://github.com/nodesource/distributions).
+The build script for Sozi is known to work with Node.js 11 from [Nodesource](https://github.com/nodesource/distributions).
 If you plan to build a Windows executable from Linux or OS X, also install *wine*.
 In Debian/Ubuntu and their derivatives, you can type the following commands.

     sudo apt install nodejs wine
     sudo npm install grunt-cli -g

-If you plan to build Debian packages, also install the following packages:
+If you plan to build Debian packages, install the following additional packages:

     sudo apt install devscripts debhelper